Local Entropy Theory of a Random Dynamical System: Measurable dynamical systems

 \begin{prop} Let $(Y, \mathcal{D}, \nu, G)$ be an MDS and $\mathcal{C}\subseteq \mathcal{D}$ a $G$-invariant sub-$\sigma$-algebra.
 Assume that $(Y, \mathcal{D}, \nu)$ is a Lebesgue space and $\nu= \int_Y \nu_y d \nu (y)$ is the disintegration of $\nu$ over $\mathcal{C}$.
 If $\nu_y$ is purely atomic for $\nu$-a.e. $y\in Y$ then $h_\nu (G, Y| \mathcal{C})= 0$.
 Conversely, if $h_\nu (G, Y| \mathcal{C})> 0$ then there is $A\in \mathcal{D}$ such that $\nu (A)> 0$ and $\nu_y$ is not purely atomic for each $y\in A$. \end{prop}

-\begin{rem} The assumption that $(Y, \mathcal{D}, \nu)$ is a Lebesgue space in Lemma \ref{1006291630} and Proposition \ref{0811192316} is not essential.
-In fact, the conclusion holds whenever there is a disintegration of $\nu$ over the sub-$\sigma$-algebra $\mathcal{C}\subseteq \mathcal{D}$. \end{rem}

-The case where $\nu$ is ergodic in Proposition \ref{0811192316} is well known and is quite standard in ergodic theory (see \cite[Theorem 4.1.15]{Dbook} for a stronger version).
-In fact, it is not hard to obtain Proposition \ref{0811192316} in the general case: based on the following result, we can prove it by standard arguments.
+The case where $\nu$ is ergodic in Proposition \ref{0811192316} is well known (see \cite[Theorem 4.1.15]{Dbook} for a stronger version), and then it is not hard to obtain Proposition \ref{0811192316} in the general case by applying ergodic decomposition.